junkurihara/junkurihara/README.md

 #### Concept paper
 > Jun Kurihara and Takeshi Kubo, "Mutualized oblivious DNS (μODNS): Hiding a tree in the wild forest," https://arxiv.org/abs/2104.13785v3, Jun.
 2021

-  (Extended version was submitted to a journal as a full paper.)
+Extended full version was accepted to Computer Networks, Elsevier and is to appear soon.

 #### Web page
 > https://junkurihara.github.io/dns/